 Iran’s five-year economic plans have emphasized a gradual move towards a market-oriented economy, but political and social concerns, and external debt problems, have hampered progress.

-Economic Freedom: Iran scored 44.6 on the 2009 Index of Economic Freedom (The Heritage Foundation) making it the 168th freest (out of 179).
-A score below 50 is considered “mostly unfree”.
-Iran ranks 16th out of 17 countries in the Middle East/North Africa region and the overall score is below the world average.
+Economic Freedom: Iran scored 51.1 on the 2019 Index of Economic Freedom (The Heritage Foundation) making it the 155th freest .
+Its overall score has increased by 0.2 points.
+Iran ranks 13th out of 14 countries in the Middle East/North Africa region and the overall score is below the world average.

 |Reason for Sanction||Date||What is Sanctioned|